 Please ensure that you fill in details in all 6 fields (Address 1, Address 2, City, Postcode, Country and Phone Number) to avoid errors and proceed with payment.
 The inputting of some special characters into the fields will cause errors and prevent the credit card entry screen from loading, for instance the phone number field does not accept brackets “(“ “)”.
 Any non-alphabetic/non-numeric characters apart from quotes and hyphens for the addresses should be avoided.

-The current CRO online systems tend to work better with the Internet Explorer browser so we would advise customers to use Microsoft Edge or Google Chrome where possible when e-filing.
+The current CRO online systems tend to work better with the Microsoft Edge or Google Chrome browsers so we would advise customers to use Microsoft Edge or Google Chrome where possible when e-filing.

 If you experience issues e-filing, changing to an alternative web browser may rectify the issue.
 Also be aware of the high volumes of users accessing the system at the same time and you may need to try again.